Please visit the GUESTS section of the site for photos of recent and past visiting artists for

-Annual curated showcase featuring an eclectic line-up of the best new American films and foreign works (shorts and features), Tributes to Master Artists, presentations by filmmakers (in attendance for all films), and the 37th Annual International Short Film & Video Competition.
+Annual curated showcase featuring an eclectic line-up of the best new American films and foreign works (shorts and features), Tributes to Master Artists, presentations by filmmakers (in attendance for all films), and the 39th Annual International Short Film & Video Competition.
 Filmmakers receive travel and lodging to present their films.
-Filmmaker guests include master artists, mid-career artist and emerging talents.
+Filmmaker guests include master artists, mid-career artists and emerging talents.

-To request a schedule of events for the 2016 program, send an email request marked "spring fest schedule" to:
+Recent programs can be viewed below.
+To request a schedule of events for an upcoming program, send an email request marked "spring fest schedule" to: usafilmfest@aol.